 Writing a Story

-Edited by Anonymous, Timbuktu, Charmed, Ephraim and 3 others
+Edited by Timbuktu, Charmed, Ephraim, Eng and 2 others

 I remember that movie 'Never Been Kissed' the character Josie said that someone told her that to write a story you have to write something that you know.
 You cannot just write something without having any knowledge about what you are writing, so what you need to do is find your story.
 There are so many guidelines on how to write properly but you mainly need to focus on the main process and what you know best.